ShivamShivam22/ShivamsBookStore/ShivamsBookStore/README.txt

 Date: 11/11/2023

-0224: Modified the database name and saved.
+0224 > Modified the database name and saved.

+0229 > using NuGet Package Manager Console and added the migration.but the traget project doesnt match the migrations assembly.